 I know many children like tickling and most adults have happy memories associated with it.
 When goaded by my kids, I have even played with them this way.
 The difference is that my boys have a choice; I didn’t.

-This mom's cute video is the perfect way to teach kids about consent“Tickling can deepen feelings of love and attachment for both the child and the parent,” says Colleen Cira, psychologist and founder of The Cira Center for Behavior Health in Chicago.
+“Tickling can deepen feelings of love and attachment for both the child and the parent,” says Colleen Cira, psychologist and founder of The Cira Center for Behavior Health in Chicago.
 But continuing when the child wants to stop can cause distress.
-“The negative effects come in when we’re not letting children set healthy boundaries.”
+“The negative effects come in when we're not letting children set healthy boundaries.”

 Charles Darwin hypothesized, “the mind must be in a pleasurable condition” to induce laughter.
 However, a study conducted by University of California researchers concluded that tickling can elicit a variety of reactions depending on the circumstances.
 It also found that ticklish laughter is not necessarily indicative of pleasure and is likely an involuntary reflex.